 Many companies match employee donations at a certain ratio—usually 1:1—to most eligible nonprofits.
 Corporate matching gifts are one of the most common forms of corporate philanthropy.
 Here’s a rundown of how the process works:

 This process is made easier with dedicated matching gift software that pinpoints your donor’s matching gift eligibility.
-A donation tool like 360MatchPro by Double the Donation does all of the heavy lifting for you.
+A donation tool like Double the Donation Matching does all of the heavy lifting for you.
 Organizations simply embed the matching gift search tool anywhere on their website.
 Here’s how it works:

 From there, donors can access Double the Donation’s comprehensive matching gift database, which houses information on more than 20,000 companies and subsidiaries and their matching gift programs.